laresbernardo/lares/README.md

 [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/lares)](https://cran.r-project.org/package=lares) [![R-CMD-check](https://github.com/laresbernardo/lares/workflows/R-CMD-check/badge.svg?branch=master)](https://github.com/laresbernardo/lares/actions?query=workflow%3AR-CMD-check) [![documentation](https://github.com/laresbernardo/lares/workflows/documentation/badge.svg)](https://laresbernardo.github.io/lares/reference/index.html) [![CodeFactor](https://www.codefactor.io/repository/github/laresbernardo/lares/badge)](https://www.codefactor.io/repository/github/laresbernardo/lares) [![saythanks](https://img.shields.io/badge/say-hi-blue.svg)](https://www.linkedin.com/in/laresbernardo)
 ----

-R library built to automate, improve, and speed everyday **Analysis and Machine Learning** tasks.
+R package built to automate, improve, and speed everyday **Analysis and Machine Learning** tasks.
 With a wide variety of family functions like Machine Learning, data cleaning and procesing, EDA, Investment, NLP, Queries, Scrappers, API interactions, `lares` helps the analyst or data scientist get quick, reproducible, robust results, without the need of repetitive coding nor extensive programming skills.
 Feel free to install, use, and/or comment on any of the code and functionalities.
-And if you are also colourblind, be sure to check the the colour palettes!
+And if you are also colourblind, be sure to check the colour palettes!

 Don't hesitate to contact me, and please when you do, let me know where did you first hear from the library and which family of functions you are most interested in.